Cozokim/Formation-Projects/README.md

 Here is a list of all the projects i did during my Openclassrooms formation, in collaboration with Centrale Supelec and Microsoft.
 Details can be found [here](https://openclassrooms.com/fr/paths/188-ingenieur-ia).

-# :computer: Skills i developed during this formation
+# :computer: Skills I developed during this formation

 - :snake: Programming language(s): Python
 - :hammer_and_wrench: Development tools : Jupyter Notebook (Anaconda), Google Colaboratory, Visual Studio Code, Github